The Wall: Concept and storyline

-The Wall is a rock opera that explores abandonment and isolation, symbolized by a wall.
-The songs create a storyline of events in the life of Pink, a character based on Waters and Pink Floyd's former frontman Syd Barrett.
-The album includes several references to Barrett, including "Nobody Home", which hints at his condition during Pink Floyd's abortive US tour of 1967, with lyrics such as "wild, staring eyes", "the obligatory Hendrix perm" and "elastic bands keeping my shoes on".
+The Wall is a rock opera that explores abandonment, cycles of violence, and isolation, symbolized by a wall.
+The songs create a storyline of events in the life of Pink, a fictional rock star based on Waters and Pink Floyd's former frontman Syd Barrett.
+The first half of the album largely features events from Waters' childhood and young adulthood, such as the death of his father in WWII, and his wife's infidelity.
+The album also includes several references to Barrett, namely the track "Nobody Home".
 "Comfortably Numb" was inspired by Waters' injection with a muscle relaxant to combat the effects of hepatitis during the In the Flesh tour in Philadelphia.
+Also paralleling the In the Flesh tour was the song "In the Flesh", a satirical commentary on fascism that is also representative of Waters' feelings of hostility towards his audiences.

 Plot

-Pink is a depressed rock star.
-He imagines a crowd of fans entering one of his concerts, and a flashback on his life up to that point begins.
-In the flashback, it is revealed that his father was killed defending the Anzio bridgehead during World War II ("In the Flesh?", "When the Tigers Broke Free" (movie only)).
-Pink's mother raises him alone ("The Thin Ice"), and with the death of his father, Pink starts to build a metaphorical wall around himself ("Another Brick in the Wall, Part 1").
+The album opens with Pink, a rock star, addressing a crowd of fans at one of his concerts, to whom he is about to give an apparently unexpected performance of his life story ("In the Flesh?").
+A flashback on his life up to that point begins, in which it is revealed that his father was killed during World War II, leaving Pink's mother to raise him alone ("The Thin Ice").
+Beginning with the death of his father, Pink starts to build a metaphorical wall around himself ("Another Brick in the Wall, Part 1").
 Growing older, Pink is tormented at school by tyrannical, abusive teachers ("The Happiest Days of Our Lives"), and memories of these traumas become metaphorical "bricks in the wall" ("Another Brick in the Wall, Part 2").

-Now an adult, Pink remembers his oppressive and overprotective mother ("Mother") and his upbringing during the Blitz ("Goodbye Blue Sky").
-Pink soon marries, and after more bricks are created through more trauma, he is preparing to complete his "wall" ("Empty Spaces").
-While touring in the United States, he seeks casual sex with a woman to relieve the tedium of touring, though in making a phone call home, he learns of his wife's infidelity ("Young Lust").
+Now an adult, Pink remembers his domineering, overprotective mother ("Mother") and his upbringing during the Blitz ("Goodbye Blue Sky").
+Pink soon marries, and after more "bricks" are created through more traumas, he is preparing to complete his "wall" ("Empty Spaces").
+While touring in the United States, he seeks casual sex to relieve the tedium of touring, though in making a phone call home, he learns of his wife's infidelity ("Young Lust").
 He brings a groupie back to his hotel room, only to trash it in a violent fit of rage, terrifying her out of the room ("One of My Turns").
-Depressed, Pink thinks about his wife, and feels trapped in his room ("Don't Leave Me Now"), and he dismisses every traumatic experience he has ever had as even more "bricks" in the metaphorical wall while rejecting human contact and medication ("Another Brick in the Wall, Part 3").
+Depressed, Pink thinks about his wife and fantasizes about committing violence against her ("Don't Leave Me Now").
+Feeling trapped, he dismisses the impact his past has had on him while rejecting human contact and medication ("Another Brick in the Wall, Part 3").
 Pink's wall is now finished, completely isolating himself from the outside world ("Goodbye Cruel World").